 Performance of the entity against the specific commitments, goals and targets along-with reasons in case the same are not met.
 Energy Intensity (GJ per Rupee of Turnove Achieved a reduction of 26% against the baseling year of FY 21-22.
 Emission Intensity (MtCO2e per Rupee of Turnove Achieved a reduction of 55% against the baseling year of FY 21-22.
 Water Intensity (Water consumed in KL per Rupee Turnover): Achieved a reduction of 28% against the baseling year of FY 21-22.
 Single Use Plastic (SUP) Free: Mumbai airport is SUpper for own operations.
 The Mumbai Airport has achieved the prestigio.
 Sr. No. Disclosure Questions P1 P2 P3 P4 P5 P6 P7 P8 P9 ACA 4+ certification, a distinction held by or three airports in Asia for the efforts taken towar Decarbonization.
-6 commitments, goals and targets along-with Target Target Y E A Y T B T T A t chieve ear of f mission chieve ear of f Vater In urnove aseline ingle Uree for the Mu CA 44 hree ai Goals Inten d a re Y 21-2 Intensit Inter Se year of Jse Pla own of Jse Pla sity (duction 22.
+6 commitments, goals and targets along-with Target Target Y E A Y T B T T A t chieve ear of f mission chieve ear of f Vater In urnove aseline ingle Uree for the Mu CA 44 hree ai Goals Inten d a re TY 21-2 In Inter d a re TY 21-2 Intensit In): Act Expear of Use Pla own of Intensit In Country Intensit Inten sity (duction 22.
 Insity (Insity (Insi GJ peon of 2 MtCO2 on of 5 cer con a redu 1-22.
 UP) Frons. t has on, a er Rup 26% ag e per F 55% ag sumed juction ee: Mu achiev distinc ndicate open of a painst of a of Turn the ba of Turn the ba per Ru 6 again airport e presented by nover): nover): nover): nover): nover): seeline nover): seseline is SUP tigious y only Governance, leadership and oversight Chahamanahamanahamanaham Λ - Λ J